rahil627/my-programming-stuff/langs/programming-languages.md

       - both replaced by elixir's phoenix framework
     - tty-toolkit atop ncurses(?) for cli/tui apps
       - doesn't make sense due to lack of portabile executable
-  - open-source language not run by a corporate giant, yet used by and supported by giants (github)
+  - **open-source language not run by a corporate giant**, yet used by and supported by giants (github) and japan!
   - (still need python for ai/ml/stats/math/etc. data sciences)
-    - could probably just port what you need, adding to ruby's libraries
+    - could probably just port what you need, adding to ruby's libraries??
   - **with mRuby 'n Crystal, can keep favorite syntax and use for nearly everything**
     - "mruby bytecode can be embedded in C code, and thus, can be compiled into a standalone executable." via normal c compilers (gcc/clang)
     - has a virtual machine too, for quicker debugging/execution
-  - restriction: not performant enough for real-time interaction such as games or embedded devices (though there's mRuby), and not the most performant for web either
-  - restrictions: no simple cross-platform compiled binary executable (no current packaging tool either?), dynamically-typed and meta-programming (and therefore tough debugging and auto-completion problems)
+  - restrictions: real-time interaction (just write C), no simple cross-platform compiled binary executable (no current packaging tool either?), concurrent and parallel programming both slapped on, dynamically-typed and meta-programming (and therefore tough debugging and auto-completion problems)

-(**jai** >) **haxe** >= crystal == nim >?
+(**jai** >) **haxe** ?= julia == crystal == nim >?
 C# > java/kotlin
-  - general all-round use, covers most cases
+  - general all-round use, powerful, can cover every use-case (use C for manual-memory management), statically-typed (except julia?)
+  - **haxe** for general all-round use, **cross-platform in mind**, garbage collected, powerful (**lisp-level macros**, **ADTs**, metadata, etc.), small Flash-game-oriented community, simple actionscript syntax
   - haxe always had cross-platform in mind
     - c# took a long long time to reach c# core (previously mono)
-  - haxe is the ultimate "kitchen-sink" language
+  - haxe and julia are the ultimate garbage-collected "kitchen-sink" languages
-  - most use llvm compiler and are comparable in speed (magnitudes faster than scripting langs), except C#/java
+  - most use llvm compiler and are comparable in speed (magnitudes faster than scripting langs)
     - c# didnt have a native compiler until 2024!! (.NET 8)
-  - all use a garbage collector, so C/C++ code will be written seperately and then called
+  - all use a garbage collector, so C code will be written seperately and then called
   - **resulting programs more portable/cross-platform due to compiled executable binary**
-  - all are powerful in features: macros (or C#'s "source generator"), ADTs, etc. metaprogramming, generics
+  - all are powerful in features: macros (in C#: "source generator"), ADTs, etc. metaprogramming, generics
   - many come with multiple compile options for quick testing/running: interpreter, bytecode/vm (haxe/hl), in addition to standard compilation
   - able to contribute to a tiny game-oriented community (haxe, jai)

 ## specialized langs:
+don't have much of a choice for these..

 **powershell (v7+)** > fish > bash/zsh
   - batch commands, extremely simple scripts (in bash/powershell) for portability
   - personal basic shell functions/"modules"/"cmdlets" (powershell > fish; *fish script is now completely useless!*)